egeominotti/egeominotti/README.md

 <br />

-• Nodejs / Golang / Python
-• Pact
+Languages and Frameworks:

+Node.js, Golang, Python
-• Solidity
+Solidity (for smart contracts)
-• Vuejs 3.x
+Vue.js 3.x
+Pact

+Blockchain and Web3 Technologies:

-• Web3.js / Ether.js
+Web3.js / Ethers.js
+Alchemy
-• Alchemy / Web3 storage / Storj / IPFS
+Web3 storage solutions: Storj, IPFS

 Hi, I'm Egeo Minotti, I love to translate ideas into ambitious projects, shape them on the market and make them an added value for companies. <br />
 I am a full-stack developer with careful analysis of the latest technologies 🚀